Calculation of the Voronoi boundary for lens-shaped particles and spherocylinders: Results

-In geometry, the calculation of the Voronoi diagram of a set of ellipsoids is an old and complicated problem.
-The calculation of the Voronoi diagram of spherocylinders is simpler than the one for ellipsoids thanks to the following property: the Voronoi diagram of a set of spherocylinders of length $L$ and radius $a$ is equivalent to the one of segments of length $L$, see Fig.~\ref{rod}.
-This equivalence is analogous to the case of equal size spheres.
-The Voronoi diagram of spheres can be calculated by considering only the set of sphere centers.
-Such equivalence disappears for instance, when the system consists of spheres of different size.
+The calculation of the Voronoi diagram of spherocylinders is comparatively simpler than the one for, e.g., ellipsoids thanks to the following property: The VB of two spherocylinders of length $L$ (of the cylindrical part) and radius $a$ (of the semi-spherical end-caps) is equivalent to the VB between two line segments of length $L$ (see Fig.~\ref{rod}) at the centre of the cylindrical part.
+In the following we refer to these line segments as ``rods".
+This equivalence is analogous to the sphere--point equivalence of equal size spheres.

-The radius $a$ of the spherocylinders thus does not appear explicitly in the calculation of the Voronoi boundary as outlined in the next sections.
-However, the radius enters naturally as a limiting condition for the possible configurations of the spherocylinders: for given orientations of the spherocylinders the radius determines a minimal separation such that the volumes are not overlapping.
+The radius $a$ of the spherocylinders thus does not appear explicitly in the calculation of the VB as outlined in the next sections.
+However, the radius enters naturally as a limiting condition for the possible configurations of the spherocylinders and defines the contact radius $r^*(\hat{r},\hat{t})$, which is discussed in more detail in Sec.~\ref{Sec_spherorad}.

-Furthermore, since the Voronoi diagram of a set of objects can be deduced from the one between every pair of objects, the problem is reduced to the calculation of the Voronoi boundary between two segments.
-This Voronoi boundary is composed of nine analytical surfaces that have to be evaluated and properly cut to define the continuous and differentiable Voronoi boundary.
-These surfaces arise as the Voronoi boundary due to the following interactions which must be treated separately: a {\it point-point} interaction between any two ends of the segments (four interactions in total), a {\it line-point} interaction between one segment and the end of the other segment (four interactions), and a {\it line-line} interaction between the two segments (one interaction).
-The principle of the algorithm is the calculation of these nine surfaces and determine where to cut them to form a continuous and differentiable Voronoi boundary.